 In open and narrative games you may have different options, but in general is much funnier to have a cohesive army and be rewarded with extra rules.
 Note that if you are using points to determine which units to field, the point cost of each unit already takes in consideration the allegiance abilities in the cost, so not using them would mean missing out on things you have already “paid for”.

 At the end of the Pitched Battle Profiles of your army there is a list of other factions you can ally with.
+So to get the Age of Sigmar allies chart, you basically have to get either the battletome for your army or the latest Generals Handbooks.
 You can add 1 allied unit for every 4 units you field but those do not inherit or nor use the allegiance abilities of your faction.
 They also cannot get Enchancements.
 Think of them like “mercenaries” that will play for you but keep their own identity.

 In matched play there are further restrictions, for example allied units do not count as battlelines but they do count in the limit of leaders, behemoths and artillery that you can field.
 Further more there are limits on how many points you can use for allied units depending on the point limit on your match: a 1000 point match has 200 points limit, while a 2000 points has 400.
 Also, an allied leader cannot be your general.

 Certain units, like Gotrek, Nagash or Kragnos, will have in their own warscroll or in the Pitched Battle Profiles in the General’s Handbook how to integrate them in other armies despite not being in the list of Allied and even if they exceed the point limit available for allies.